 Speaker Profiles: The Speaker Profiles are available to download.

-Venue: The Creative Edge (building 26 on the Map) at Edge Hill University (Directions)
+Venue: The Creative Edge (building 26) at Edge Hill University (Directions)

 Introduction, and theme setting, by Professor Roger Shannon,